Run! It’s a Bee…

-This, of course, sounds dramatic and for the small number of people with an allergy it is certainly is a serious issue.
-So it makes sense to be cautious and get checked.
+This, of course, sounds dramatic, and for the small number of people with an allergy, it is certainly a serious issue.
+So, it makes sense to be cautious and get checked.

 Of course, you will no doubt join the rest of mankind and at least try to avoid bee stings.
 But, believe it or not, there is a qualifier to even that simple statement.

 The body adjusts to bee stings.
 Over time the pain lessens as the body reacts.
 Some beekeepers intentionally let bees sting early in the season, specifically to make subsequent stings less irritating.

 We are not advocating that, but the fact that some beekeepers take this approach is worth mentioning, to put this in context.

 Let’s start by looking at bee stings and what they are.
 Be aware that not all bees have the capability to sting.
 Unfortunately for us, the most common type of bee and the ones we keep – honey bees – do indeed possess stingers.
 But even then, there’s the qualifier that not all honey bees have or use a stinger.

 Bees sting when they feel threatened.
 That’s it!
 Keep this basic principle in mind and you are already a long way towards understanding your bees and reducing the chance of being stung.